pace-neutrons/Horace/documentation/user_docs/docs/manual/Manipulating_and_extracting_data_from_SQW_files_and_objects.rst

 This defines the coordinate system you will use to plot the data.

 ``proj`` should be an instance of a ``projection`` (such as ``ortho_proj``, ``spher_proj``, etc.) containing information about the axes and the coordinate system you wish to use to plot the data.
-Because each point in the SQW file is labelled with h, k, and l (the reciprocal lattice vectors) and energy, it is possible, if you wish, to redefine the coordinate system with the one of your choice.
-For example you may wish to view the data in terms of (h,h,0)/(h,-h,0)/(0,0,l).

 .. note::

-   This is distinct from the vectors ``u`` and ``v`` that are specified in :ref:`gen_sqw
-   <manual/Generating_SQW_files:gen_sqw>`, which describe how the crystal is oriented with respect to the spectrometer
-   and are determined by the physical orientation of your sample.
+   Because each point in the SQW file is labelled with h, k, and l (the reciprocal lattice vectors) and energy, the underlying pixels will be unchanged.
+It is possible to redefine the coordinate system with the one of your choice; the projection merely describes how pixels will be binned and thus displayed.

 Lattice basis projections
 -------------------------